 Pumpkin seeds are packed with magnesium – the key nutrient to a healthy heart.
 Also, pumpkin seeds have been used as a natural remedy for enlarged prostrates since ages for they are composed of compounds called pytosterols.
 Dry roast the seeds, and enjoy them for a quick snack.
 Alternatively, you could try baking a delicious pumpkin bread with a little crunch.

 Nutritional Value Per Oz: 7g Protein, 1g Fiber, 13g Fats.

 3. Hemp Seeds:

 Hemp seeds are packed with all the 9 vital amino acids and so, they are a perfect vegetarian substitute to protein-rich non-vegetarian foods.
-Hemp seeds indeed backs a place for itself among the top 5 high-protein food that nutritionists would recommend you to incorporate more and more in your diet.
+They indeed backs a place for itself among the top 5 high-protein food that nutritionists would recommend you to incorporate more and more in your diet.
 Also, hemp seeds are bundled up with omega-3 and has got magnesium and iron rolling in it.